 I equally love and hate this question because: 1) I love talking about art journal supplies with people, but 2) it’s a hard question to answer!
 Creating art is so personal and individual – what I may use and love, another person may detest and may want to make them stop creating forever.
 That’s a bit dramatic, but it could happen!

 Regardless, I do believe there are some basic supplies you can use to get a feel for art journaling and for the supplies available.
-Despite so many people’s different styles, techniques, visions, etc etc, there are some art journal supplies that transcend all of that.
+Despite so many people’s different styles, techniques, visions, etc, etc, some art journal supplies transcend all of that.
 I’ve created a short (but comprehensive) list of what I think are the most basic art journal supplies to get you started.
 These materials are universal, which means they are great for beginners all the way to advanced artists!
-All of my art journaling peers use some or all of these art journal supplies on a regular basis.
+All of my art journaling peers use some or all of these art journal supplies regularly.

-2. White gesso.
 Gesso is a way of life.
-It is the saviour of journal pages.
+It is the savior of journal pages.
 It blesses us with pristine white backgrounds, bleed-proof pages and covering up mistakes made.
 Gesso is different than white acrylic paint because it is an acrylic primer used for canvases, and any other substrate you want to use.
 This means that gesso is thinner, more opaque and dries with a matte finish.
-It has these qualities because it creates a better surface for acrylic paint to adhere to on a canvas.
-In art journaling, it’s used is for prepping pages in a similar way, in order for them to accept paint without bleeding through the page (and potentially ruining your previous hard work!)
+It has these qualities because it creates a better surface for acrylic paint to adhere to the canvas.
+In art journaling, it’s used is for similarly prepping pages, for them to accept paint without bleeding through the page (and potentially ruining your previous hard work!)
 I often use it in place of white acrylic paint, just because it’s there

-3. Pan of watercolour paints.
 These can be the cheapest most basic set you can get at the art store.
 If you are near a Michael’s, the Artist’s Loft brand is perfect for starting out.
-If you’ve never used watercolours, do not fear them!
-They are amazing for washes, adding colour, creating soft texture, making splatters, drips, halos, and so much more.
+If you’ve never used watercolors, do not fear them!
+They are amazing for washes, adding color, creating soft texture, making splatters, drips, halos, and so much more.

-5. Set of sturdy paintbrushes.
-I would include a large flat wash brush, small flat brush, at least a small and large round, and a small detail brush.
+I would include a large flat wash brush, a small flat brush, at least a small and large round, and a small detail brush.
 You’ll need a large flash brush for applying gesso, large amounts of paint, if you’re trying to cover a page, etc. Flat and round brushes create different strokes, so having two of each in different sizes is a good variety.
 One small detail brush, like a 01 round or a spotter are good if you want fine details in your pages.

-6. Black waterproof fine markers.
 I like Micron – sizes 08/05 and 02-01.
-I also use Faber-Castell Pitt pens, and love them too.
-You’ll use these for all kinds of drawing, mark making, writing, etc. Make sure whichever you choose that you do get waterproof ones.
+I also use Faber-Castell Pitt pens and love them too.
+You’ll use these for all kinds of drawing, mark-making, writing, etc. Make sure whichever you choose that you do get waterproof ones.
 This means you can paint/draw over top without it smearing – an important quality for creating mixed media.

-8. An old favourite magazine.
 Make sure it has images/style you love!
 It can be a lifestyle, fashion, music, art magazine.
 I love Nylon, Vogue, Flow, Mollie Makes and Dote magazine.
-The biggest factor is lots of images, great colour and texture.
+The biggest factor is lots of images, great color, and texture.
 As long as it’s a magazine that has content that inspires you and you don’t mind cutting up – it’s perfect!

-11. White gel pens.
 Like a Sakura Gelly Roll, Uniball Signo Broad, Posca Paint Pen, etc. Find whatever white pen writes best for you.
-The pop of white ink against a darker or brightly coloured background can bring amazing contrast to a page.
+The pop of white ink against a darker or brightly colored background can bring amazing contrast to a page.
 And sometimes there’s something you want to do where a black pen just won’t work.
 I personally use the Sakura Gelly Roll pens, but any white ink pen that works for you is great.

 If you’ve made it this far, you deserve a cookie!
 This list is not the holy grail of art journal supplies, but it is all the items that are MY essentials and the items I first used when I started art journaling.